opengeospatial/styles-and-symbology/.github/ISSUE_TEMPLATE/portrayal-use-case-template.md

 ---

-Existing conformance classes required for this use case:
+## Existing conformance classes required for this use case:

 Example stylesheet:

-Describe any capability not already addressed by existing conformance classes:
+## Describe any capability not already addressed by existing conf#ormance classes:

-Example image illustrating the portrayal use case:
+## Example image illustrating the portrayal use case: